Constraints on the Progenitor System of SN 2016gkg from a Comprehensive Statistical Analysis: Method

 This distribution is assumed to be followed for $q>0.2$ \citep{2014ApJS..213...34K}.
 Finally, the distribution of initial orbital period, $P_{\rm orb}$, is chosen according to \citet{2014ApJS..213...34K}

-This distribution is assumed to hold\footnote{The upper limit for the validity of this distribution if 2000 days \citep{2014ApJS..213...34K}.
-However, due to poor constraints for wide binaries we assume that this distribution holds upto 10,000 days.} for $0.15 < \logten (P_{\rm orb}/$d$) < 4$.
+This distribution is assumed to hold\footnote{The upper limit for the validity of this distribution is 2000 days \citep{2014ApJS..213...34K}.
+However, due to poor constraints for wide binaries we assume that this distribution holds up to 10,000 days.} for $0.15 < \logten (P_{\rm orb}/$d$) < 4$.